MacPlewa/pixeldyne-lognotifications/README.md

 That means you have full control over how the emails look and how much information is included, and by modifying the easy to use script you can also get events from other sources such as Security, DNS, etc.

 The script was developed and tested with PowerShell version 4, it might or not work with earlier versions.
 Tested on Windows 7 and 8.
+If you run into any issues with permissions, please read https://technet.microsoft.com/library/hh847748.aspx.

 Setup and Configuration
 =======================